DevOtts/CloudFormation-Docker-to-AWS-ECS-Fargate/README.md

 ```

-After your .sh created, just run in your terminal
+After your .sh is created, just run it in your terminal
 ```bash
 #to create a new stack
 cd ecr/